yungtiec/bkp-alpha/data/CTF Markdown v1.0.0.md

 ### Application of the framework

-A major challenge with “frameworks” is that recommended practices can be blindly applied as if they are specific rules deserve uniform application.
+A major challenge with “frameworks” is that recommended practices can be blindly applied as if they are specific rules that deserve uniform application.
 This can result in a meaningless compliance exercise.
 Mindful implementation of this framework requires careful thinking about which practices make most sense for a project.
 In this way, the review of practices becomes a value-adding process.

-The current version consists of two parts: **principles and practices** which relate to the behavior of projects and **collaborative disclosures** which relate to the transparency of a project.
+The current version consists of two parts: **principles and practices** which relate to the behavior of projects and **collaborative transparency goals** which relate to the transparency of a project.

-**Part 1: Principles and Practices:**
+**Part 1: Principles and Practices**

   - Principles: The highest level of abstraction and core building blocks of the consumer token framework are the principles.
 They guide what each project should strive to achieve.
 Principles build upon one another serving as reinforcement.
 They hold true across all projects.

   - Practices: Although practices are designed to be relevant across the majority of projects, they should be tailored to each project.
 Every project should include a narrative account referencing each of the practices that are being implemented and the rationale for the approach that has been taken given the specifics of the project.
 Practices should be tailored to the needs of a project and all stakeholders should be able to understand why a particular approach has been taken.

-**Part 2: Collaborative Disclosures:**
+**Part 2: Transparency Goals**

-  - The framework encourages projects to create “collaborative disclosures”: to tap into the expertise of their communities to scrutinize and enhance the information available about projects.
-Recommended topics for disclosure are included for each of the principles in the framework.
-These recommendations are intended as guidance and serve as a starting point for projects and their communities to collaboratively develop comprehensive disclosures.
-Disclosures could be made in a variety of ways: a stand-alone document, blog post, or integrated into an existing white paper.
-Disclosures may be initiated by a project team but should be refined based on input from the wider community.
+  - The framework encourages projects to achieve transparency goals on how they approach the principles and practices outlined in this framework.
+The framework introduces the notion of  “collaborative transparency,” where tight collaboration with the community plays a paramount role in improving the transparency of projects.
+Transparency is not a one-way street, but achieved by tapping the expertise of project and industry communities to scrutinize and enhance the information available about projects.
+Projects and communities can in theory achieve transparency in a variety of ways, including through whitepapers, other stand-alone documents, blog posts, or social media.

 ### Open assessments

-To enhance transparency, assist in the evaluation of projects, and contribute to the improvement of the framework, projects and their communities should publicly describe which aspects of the framework their projects are applying based on reasonable and good faith efforts.
-The more reflection that goes into an assessment, the greater the chance it will fulfill its purpose and the greater the likelihood that all relevant parties will be able to understand and evaluate the rationale for a given approach.
+In addition to obvious benefits of enhancing transparency and consumer protection, the rationale for setting transparency goals is to assist in the community-driven evaluation of projects and continuous improvement of the framework.
+The contemplated process involves projects and their communities publicly describing which aspects of the framework their projects are applying based on reasonable and good faith efforts.
+The more reflection that goes into assessing these descriptions, the greater the chance that transparency will fulfill its purpose and the greater the likelihood that all relevant parties will be able to understand and evaluate the rationale for a given approach.

 ### Use of alternative practices